 Media registration for the 22nd International AIDS Conference (AIDS 2018) is limited to qualified individuals who are attending AIDS 2018 in their capacity as journalists or community educators representing recognized general news, medical, community-based or AIDS service organization-based media outlets.
 Media registration permits entry to all conference sessions, the exhibition and poster area, the opening and closing sessions, and the media centre.

 Early registration is encouraged as space is limited.
-If your media registration has not been approved before the online registration deadline, you must register in person and on site at the AIDS 2018 media registration desk.
+If your media registration has not been approved before the online registration deadline (16 July at 23:59 CET), you must register in person and on site at the AIDS 2018 media registration desk.
 Since in-person accreditation cannot be guaranteed, we strongly encourage all applicants for media registration to apply online and in advance.

 Media eligibility requirements

 Media access is considered for the following two types of media delegate categories.
 If you do not meet the media registration requirements for either category listed below, we encourage you to register as a regular delegate.
 Please note that we cannot accept applications for media credentials from representatives of media outlets that are not directly involved in journalism.

 Journalists, photographers, videographers and community educators who are either employees of or on assignment for a recognized print, radio, broadcast or online consumer, medical, community-based or AIDS service organization-sponsored media outlet are eligible to apply for complementary media registration.
 Please note that for the purpose of media accreditation, the term, “community educator”, refers to anyone doing journalism for an AIDS service organizations (ASOs) or other community-based media outlets.